 Fiberglass reinforced plastic (FRP) surfaces with an integral ultra violet resistant coloured gel coat do not require painting, provided the colour is as selected.

-[Unless otherwise shown or specified, paint surfaces in accordance with the following application schedule.
-In the event of discrepancies or omissions in the following, request clarification from the Consultant before starting the work in question.]
+Unless otherwise shown or specified, paint surfaces in accordance with the following application schedule.
+In the event of discrepancies or omissions in the following, request clarification from the Consultant before starting the work in question.

 System No. 1 Submerged Metal – Potable Water: Use on the following items or areas:

-Metal surfaces [new and] [existing] below a plane 300 mm above the maximum liquid surface; metal surfaces above the maximum liquid surface that are a part of the immersed equipment; surfaces of metallic items, such as wall pipes, pipes, pipe sleeves, access manholes, gate guides and thimbles, and structural steel that are embedded in concrete; and the following specific surfaces:
+Metal surfaces below a plane 300 mm above the maximum liquid surface; metal surfaces above the maximum liquid surface that are a part of the immersed equipment; surfaces of metallic items, such as wall pipes, pipes, pipe sleeves, access manholes, gate guides and thimbles, and structural steel that are embedded in concrete; and the following specific surfaces:

 Interior surfaces of steel piping noted in the Piping Schedule.

-[ .]

 System No. 2 Submerged Metal – Domestic Sewage: Use on the following items or areas:

-Metal surfaces [new and] [existing] below a plane 300 mm above maximum liquid surface, metal surfaces above maximum liquid surface that are a part of immersed equipment, concrete embedded surfaces of metallic items, such as wall pipes, pipes, pipe sleeves, access manholes, gate guides and thimbles, and structural steel, and the following specific surfaces:
+Metal surfaces below a plane 300 mm above maximum liquid surface, metal surfaces above maximum liquid surface that are a part of immersed equipment, concrete embedded surfaces of metallic items, such as wall pipes, pipes, pipe sleeves, access manholes, gate guides and thimbles, and structural steel, and the following specific surfaces:

 Interior surfaces of steel piping noted in the Piping Schedule.

-[ .]

 System No. 3 Exposed Metal – Highly Corrosive: Use on the following items or areas:

-Exposed metal surfaces, [new and] [existing] located inside or outside of structures and exposed to weather [, and the following specific surfaces:
+Exposed metal surfaces, located inside or outside of structures and exposed to weather.

-[ .]]

 System No. 4 Exposed Metal – Mildly Corrosive: Use on the following items or areas:

-Exposed metal surfaces, [new and] [existing] located inside or outside of structures and exposed to weather or in a highly humid atmosphere, such as pipe galleries and similar areas [, and the following specific surfaces:
+Exposed metal surfaces, located inside or outside of structures and exposed to weather or in a highly humid atmosphere, such as pipe galleries and similar areas.

-[ .]]

 System No. 5 Exposed Metal – Atmospheric: Use on the following items or areas:

-Exposed metal surfaces, [new and] [existing] located inside or outside of structures or exposed to weather, including [metal doors and frames,] vents, [louvers,] exterior metal ductwork, flashing, sheet metalwork and miscellaneous architectural metal trim [, and the following specific surfaces:
+Exposed metal surfaces, located inside or outside of structures or exposed to weather, including metal doors and frames, vents, exterior metal ductwork, flashing, sheet metalwork and miscellaneous architectural metal trim.

-Inside duct stack heads behind diffusers, registers, and grilles with flat black.

-Instrumentation and control systems exposed enclosures for process.

-[ .]]

 Apply surface preparation and primer to surfaces prior to installation.
 Finish coats need only be applied to surfaces exposed after the completion of construction.